Tell Companies to Quit Single-Use Plastic

 • Make it personal.
 Write a little note when you share.
 Add your take, or make a connection between the issue and your own life.

-• Tag relevant profiles – this could be anyone from your Member of Congress or a reporter who covers this topic, to an interested friend or that one aunt who retweets everything you tag her in, no matter what it is.
+• Tag relevant profiles – this could be anyone from your member of Congress, a reporter, or an alderperson who covers this topic, to an interested friend.

 • Use hashtags to broaden your reach.
 Here are just a few options: #PlanetOrPlastic #ThereIsNoAway #PlasticPollution #BeyondPlastics #BreakFreeFromPlastic #RefuseSingleUse #SingleUsePlastic #PlasticPollutes #OceanPlastic #PlasticFreeOceans #BanTheBag #SkipTheStraw #StrawsSuck #SuckNoMore #StopSucking #LastStraw #NoPlastic #ZeroWaste #ReduceReuseRepair #ReduceWaste #PlasticPlanet #ReuseRevolution #EmbraceReuse #WildlifeOverWaste